Light, Form and Color

 Retina

-The retina is a thin layer of nervous tissue located at the innermost, back part of the eye (the ocular fundus).
-It functions much like the sensor of a digital camera or the film of an old camera.
-Its main function is to convert light into images so that the brain can interpret them.
+The retina is a thin layer of nervous tissue located in the innermost and posterior part of the eye (the back of the eye).
+It functions very similarly to the sensor of a digital camera or the film of an old camera.
+Its primary function is to transform light into images so that the brain can interpret them.

 Rock